OpenKneeboard/OpenKneeboard/docs/api/web-dashboards.md

   - the error will be logged to the developer tools console
   - the `Promise` will be rejected with an `OpenKneeboardAPIError`

-The `OpenKneeboardAPIError` extends the standard JavaScript `Error` class, adding an `apiFunctionName` string property; for example:
+The `OpenKneeboardAPIError` extends the standard JavaScript `Error` class, adding an `apiMethodName` string property; for example:

 ```js
 // In v1.9+: